Harpsichord & Piano

 Joanna Blendulf is associate professor of music in baroque cello/viola da gamba at the Indiana University Jacobs School of Music.
 Blendulf has performed and recorded with leading period-instrument ensembles throughout the United States and abroad.
 She is currently co-principal cellist and principal viola da gamba player of the Portland Baroque Orchestra.
 She has also performed as principal cellist of Pacific MusicWorks, Pacific Baroque Orchestra, American Bach Soloists, Indianapolis Baroque Orchestra, Apollo’s Fire Baroque Orchestra, and the New York Collegium.
 She was a principal cellist of the New World Symphony under Michael Tilson Thomas and has performed with other modern orchestras, including the Atlanta Symphony Orchestra and the Nashville Chamber Orchestra.
 Blendulf is an avid chamber musician, performing regularly on major concert series and appearing on numerous recordings with her groups, including the Ensemble Electra, Ensemble Mirable, Music of the Spheres, Nota Bene Viol Consort, and Wildcat Viols.
 She holds performance degrees with honors from the Cleveland Institute of Music and the Jacobs School of Music, where she earned a Performer’s Certificate for her accomplishments in early music performance.

-ViolAViolist Jason Fisher is a founding member of Boston’s Grammy-nominated chamber orchestra, A Far Cry.
-A Carnegie Hall Fellow and a Peabody Singapore Fellow, Jason has toured Europe, Asia, Kazakhstan, and the Kyrgyz Republic.
-Concerts at Vienna Musikverein, Singapore Esplanade, and Carnegie Hall.
-Performances with Pink Martini, Jake Shimabukuro, Itzakh Perlman, Yo-Yo Ma, Renée Fleming, Kiri Te Kanawa, and with members of the Florestan Trio, and the Æolus, Brentano, Cleveland, Emerson, Mendelssohn, and St. Lawrence String Quartets.
-As a passionate explorer of early music, he plays period viola with a bicoastal variety of ensembles including Gut Reaction, Antico/Moderno, the Handel & Haydn Society, Boston Baroque, and the Seattle and Portland Baroque Orchestras.
-During the summer, Jason performs on both modern and period instruments at the Staunton Music Festival in Virginia.
+Violist Jason Fisher is a founding member of Boston’s Grammy-nominated chamber orchestra, A Far Cry.
+A Carnegie Hall Fellow and a Peabody Singapore Fellow, Jason has toured Europe, Asia, Kazakhstan, and the Kyrgyz Republic in addition to concerts at Vienna Musikverein, Singapore Esplanade, and Carnegie Hall.
+His performances with Pink Martini, Jake Shimabukuro, Itzhak Perlman, Yo-Yo Ma, Renée Fleming, Kiri Te Kanawa, and with members of the Florestan Trio, and the Æolus, Brentano, Cleveland, Emerson, Mendelssohn, and St. Lawrence String Quartets.
+Jason is principal viola of Boston Baroque and appears with a bicoastal variety of period ensembles including Gut Reaction, Antico/Moderno, the Handel & Haydn Society, and the Seattle and Portland Baroque Orchestras.

-Ingrid Matthews is well established as one of the premier baroque violinists of her generation.
-She won first prize in the Erwin Bodky International Competition for Early Music in 1989, and was a member of Toronto’s Tafelmusik Baroque Orchestra before founding the Seattle Baroque Orchestra with Byron Schenkman; she served as its Music Director from 1994 to 2013.
-Matthews has performed extensively around the world with many of today’s leading early music ensembles, appearing as a soloist and/or guest director with groups including the New York Collegium, the Australian Brandenburg Orchestra, the Bach Sinfonia (Washington DC), Ars Lyrica (Houston), Musica Angelica (Los Angeles), New Trinity Baroque (Atlanta), and numerous others, and is currently a member of the esteemed the esteemed Bay Area ensemble Musica Pacifica.
-Matthews has won high critical acclaim for a discography ranging from the earliest Italian violin music through the Sonatas and Partitas of J.S.
-Bach (“the finest complete set of these works,” according to Third Ear’s Classical Music Listening Companion).
-She has taught at Indiana University, the University of Toronto, Oberlin College, the University of Washington, the University of Southern California/Los Angeles, and the Cornish College of the Arts in Seattle.
+Ingrid Matthews, Music Director Emeritus of Seattle Baroque Orchestra (1994-2013), won first prize in the Erwin Bodky International Competition for Early Music in 1989, and was a member of Toronto’s Tafelmusik Baroque Orchestra before founding SBO with Byron Schenkman in 1994.
+She has performed around the world as a soloist, chamber musician and guest director with groups including the New York Collegium, the Australian Brandenburg Orchestra, the Bach Sinfonia (Washington DC), Ars Lyrica (Houston), and many others, and is currently a member of the esteemed Bay Area group Musica Pacifica.
+She has won high critical acclaim for her extensive discography; her recording of the Sonatas and Partitas of J.S.
+Bach is the top recommendation for this music by both American Record Guide and Third Ear’s Classical Music Listening Companion.
+Matthews has taught at Indiana University, the University of Toronto, Oberlin College, the University of Southern California/Los Angeles, and the Cornish College of the Arts in Seattle.
 She also plays jazz and swing styles and is active as a visual artist.

 COUNTer TenorParticularly noted for his “crystalline diction and pure, evenly produced tone” (Miami Herald), as well as an “elaborate and inventive ornamentation” (South Florida Classical Review), Countertenor Reginald Mobley is highly sought after for baroque, classical and modern repertoire.
 Past performances of note include the premiere of a reconstruction of Bach’s Markus-Passion at the Oregon Bach Festival, devised and led by Matthew Halls, concerts of Bach’s Easter Oratorio and Lully’s Te Deum with Bach Collegium San Diego, ‘Bach Reconstructed’ an innovative project with the Academy of Ancient Music at the Barbican in London, and an extensive tour of sixteen concerts performing Bach’s Matthäus-Passion with the Monteverdi Choir & English Baroque Soloists led by Sir John Eliot Gardiner.
 With the latter he also made an acclaimed debut at the BBC Proms in August 2017, and released an anticipated recording of Bach’s Magnificat last autumn.
 This autumn he returned to the Academy of Ancient Music for Purcell’s King Arthur at the Barbican in London, ahead of Handel’s Messiah with the Royal Scotland’s National Orchestra and an extensive tour across Europe, again with Sir John Eliot Gardiner and the Monteverdi Choir & Orchestras.